-More about the Rialto Market.
-According to legend, the market was created in 421 AD, but most probably it is 400-500 years older.
-The Rivus Altus islands were ideal to create a market on, which everyone could reach easily, as they are located centrally on a sprawling archipelago consisting of 118 solid islands lining the ancient mouth of the river Brenta on both sides.
-And soon, already during Roman times, it developed into a marketplace, becoming a hub where spice expeditions were financed and negotiated.
+According to legend, the Rialto was created in 421 AD, but most probably it is 400-500 years older.
+The Rivus Altus islands were ideal to create a sprawling market area on, which everyone could reach easily, located centrally on a large archipelago consisting of 118 solid islands lining the ancient mouth of the river Brenta on both sides.
+And soon, already during Roman times, it developed into a market, becoming a hub where spice expeditions were financed and negotiated.

 Now we take you behind the scenes of the Rialto and the Spice Expeditions !
 I have prepared this link for you to read a special article on the Rialto Bridge, and why it was built in such a grand manner.
 After watching the video, click here to read more about the spice trade, from which the riches of Venice derived, and here to visit what remains today of the famous Venetian spice gardens.